bboy77/interactive-rating-component/README.md

 - Javascript
 - SCSS

+### Enhancements

+- Custom footer with links to code and package repositories

 ### What I learned

 - CSS property `aspect-ratio` to properly size svg images based on the original size, using just the height or width.